Kayleerich/biomARkers/README.md

   -s, --seeds           Seed/random state values to use for subsampling training data and running model
                         (by default will calculate best seeds)

+  --max_biomk           Maximum number of biomarkers per group (default is 4)

+  --pval                p-value threshhold for filtering important features (default is 0.001)

+  --lift                Minimum lift for filtering association rules (default is 1.5)

-  -w, --write           Model data to write to parameters.txt.
+  -w, --write           Model data to write to log file.
 Options are: "none" or "all" (default
                         behavior writes pertinent information)

-  --force               Overwrite previous output files
+  --force               Overwrite previous output files with same file ID
 ```